Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 An extension library must be exposed to the Taipy GUI application so application pages can use its elements:

-- The *main* Python module must import the library module or package.
+- One of the Python modules of the application must import the library module or package so it can be instantiated;
 - The library must be instantiated and the instance must be used in the invocation of the function `Gui.add_library()^` to expose the extension library to the application.